 So I reached out to Peter Sullivan of Almond Breeze; Sam Trevethyen, Head of Coffee at Grind, London; and Luke Shilling of Cafe Culture International to ask them questions like: What actually is almond milk?
 How do you make it?
 And can it make good latte art?

 Lee este artículo en español Guía para Baristas: Leche de Almendras & Arte Latte

 Almond trees in blossom on a Blue Diamond Cooperative farm.
 Credit: Almond Breeze

-What Is Almond Milk & How Is It Made?
+What Is Almond Milk & How Do You Make it?

 “Almond milk is surprisingly easy to make,” Peter Sullivan of Almond Breeze tells me, “as there are few ingredients required.”
-That being said, the company also offers a sweetened version of the milk, which contains pure cane sugar.
+They also offer a sweetened version.

 Although almond milk isn’t actually milk, its texture is similar to cow’s milk – which is why it’s a popular alternative to dairy.
 It also contains vitamins and has a low calorie count.

 You may also like How to Include Non-Dairy Milks in Your Coffee Shop Menu